 Haarlem is a dream.
 It has grand architecture, outdoor cafes, canals, and great museums all without the crowds of some of the larger cities in the Netherlands.
-Haarlem is amazingly photogenic and easy to get around.
+It’s also amazingly photogenic and easy to get around.
 And, only 15 minutes away by train, Haarlem makes an ideal day trip from Amsterdam.

-The center of Haarlem is compact, so it’s easy to visit a lot of sites in a short period of time.
-These are some of the sites and attractions we loved in the city.
+The center of the city is compact, so it’s easy to visit a lot of sites in a short period of time.
+These are some of the sites and attractions we loved.

 See St. Elisabeth Gasthuis